Empire Records: Home media

-On June 3, 2003 Warner Bros. released the Remix: Special Fan Edition DVD of Empire Records.
+On June 3, 2003, Warner Home Video released the Remix: Special Fan Edition DVD of Empire Records.
 The unrated version is 107 minutes long and includes four extra scenes and 17 minutes of additional footage.

 For the 2015 Blu-ray release from the film's new owner 20th Century Fox, only the theatrical cut has been included, with the extras ported over from the 2003 "Remix!
 Special Fan Edition" DVD.

 By 2020, Empire Records was available to stream on YouTube Movies and Google Play.

 Legacy

 Although "Rex Manning Day" on April 8, the date Rex appears at Empire Records in the film, isn't mentioned in the film, it shows up on a flyer on screen and as a DVD image extra.
-In 2015, for Rex Manning Day, Brooklyn's Rough Trade Records dressed its storefront to look like the record store in the film, with Ethan Embry, Johnny Whitworth, and GWAR appearing.
+In 2015, for Rex Manning Day, Brooklyn's Rough Trade Records dressed its storefront to look like the record store in the film, with Ethan Embry, Johnny Whitworth, and Gwar appearing.